 The meaning of an inference rule is that if the fact above the line holds and the side conditions also hold, then the fact below the line holds.
-The fact(s) above the line are called premises; the fact below the line is
+The fact(s) above the line are called premises; the fact below the line is called the conclusion.
+The rules without premises are axioms; and the rules with premises are inductive rules.

-Also, we use the notation $\sigma[x \mapsto n]$ for a store that maps the variable x to integer n, and maps every other variable to whatever σ maps it to.
-More explicitly, if f is the function $\sigma[x \mapsto n]$, then we have
+Also, we use the notation $\sigma[x \mapsto n]$ for a store that maps the variable x to integer n, and maps every other variable to whatever $\sigma$ maps it to.
+More explicitly, if f is the function $\sigma[x \mapsto n]$ , then we have